 An overview of color tools

 Once upon a time, I tweeted on an urgent matter.
 “Can somebody tell me how to get better with color?”
 I wrote.”
 My color decisions are awful.”
 I got a lot of replies with links to tools.
 They were awesome, so I collected them in a blog post.
 I called it: “Your Friendly Guide to Colors in Data Visualisation” and hit publish.

 That was more than two years ago.
 Since then, great people have released greater tools, and I can write more confidently about colors.
 It’s time for an update!
+This time on the Datawrapper blog instead of my personal blog.
 I tried to stay as close to the original post as possible and just update screenshots and improve explanations.
-Here we go:
+Here we go.

 First, watch this video about why color decisions are important and how to mix colors.
 There are two main aspects to the importance of color: (a) Color lets you set the mood and (b) you can use color to guide the viewer’s eye and draw attention to particular features.
 Color enables you to tell a story.

 Both aspects are important for data visualizations.
 Pitch Interactive set the mood very effectively in their visualisation on drone strike victims in Pakistan “Out of Sight, Out of Mind”.
 The red drops make you almost see the blood spread.
 And color in data vis is often used to set highlights – a very important tool that one can use to guide the viewer’s eye.
 I like to remind everyone (whether they want to hear it or not) that “grey is the most important color in data vis” referring to this great article by Andy Kirk.

 So how should you choose colors for your project?
 In data vis, the way you chose your colors depends on your data.
 There are two options: For continuous data you use color gradients, and for categorical data you use distinctive colors.